 Applicants must submit a resume, cover letter, transcript, and writing sample (no more than five pages) through their school’s career services office, or may apply directly via a link posted on the page listed below.
 Applications for the Boston, New York, and Washington positions are all evaluated in the same pool.

-Our next class of Project Analysts will join Mintz in July 2021.
-Please contact second year Project Analysts Katherine Wang (Boston), Nikki Shaner-Bradford (New York), or Margaret Jewett (D.C.) with any questions about the program or to request further information.
+Our next class of Project Analysts will join Mintz in July 2022.
+Please contact second year Project Analysts Luke Haubenstock (Boston), Milan Sani (New York), or Taylor Jones (D.C.) with any questions about the program or to request further information.

 General Information Sessions:

-All applicants, regardless of their current institution, are welcome to attend any one of the following general information sessions.
-Please mark your calendars and join us on Zoom.
+All applicants, regardless of their current institution, are welcome to attend one of our upcoming general information sessions.
+Zoom links will be available the days before the session.